godofredoninja/Mapache/README.md

 ## Featured

-- Support for different [languages](http://themes.ghost.org/docs/i18n#section-how-to-add-any-language) (en - es - de - ko - fr)
+- Support for different [languages](http://themes.ghost.org/docs/i18n#section-how-to-add-any-language) (en - es - de - ko - fr - pt)
 - Light Mode / Dark Mode
 - First navigation menu for the header of the page
 - Second navigation menu for the footer of the page